 Brooke joined Watsi on October 21st, 2015.
-Four years ago, Brooke became the 1560th member to automatically support a new Watsi patient every month.
-Since then, 4,269 more people have become monthly donors!
+Seven years ago, Brooke joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Brooke's most recent donation supported Chit Htun, a 21-year-old man from Burma, to fund surgery to place a shunt for his hydrocephalus condition.